 Question: Meditation has become fashionable, even trendy.
 Many people engage in mindfulness meditation.
 Even some businesses and professions encourage it.
 Do you engage in meditation?
 If so, what are its benefits?
 How can an ordinary person with family responsibilities who also has to hold down a job find time to meditate?

 Mindfulness meditation has become popular because it helps people to focus on the present by clearing away the distractions of the past (why did I do that?) and anxiety about the future (what am I going to do about it?).
+It is a practice that comes out of Buddhism and is simply to be present with one’s experience.
 Mindfulness can be as simple as, “Pay attention to what you’re doing.
 Don’t be distracted by other things.”
 No wonder mindfulness meditation is encouraged by many companies for their workers.
+People normally are not mindful.
+Their minds wander and they are easily distracted by other thoughts or outside distractions.
+However, some have questioned whether a few workshops sponsored by corporations for their employees can accomplish what Buddhist monks and Hindu yogis have achieved by years of meditation.

-However, mindfulness cannot be the whole of meditation; it is a technique for getting us more deeply into meditation by being in the present.
-But focusing the mind is really preliminary to meditation.
+Moreover, mindfulness cannot be the whole of meditation.
+Even in Buddhism and in classical yoga, calming or focusing the mind serves to prepare it to arrive at insight.
+This is achieved by practicing a form of sitting meditation in which attention is focused on some simple object such as the breath.
+Focusing the mind is really preliminary to meditation.
 It clears away distractions so that I can focus on something in particular—or nothing in particular.
 Focusing on nothing doesn’t mean that the mind is empty.
 It means that the mind is an open space that can be filled with thoughts that come looking for our attention.
 Such thoughts are received without judgment, because if we judge them we preclude the possibility of new insight.

 Meditation has been used in all the religions of the world.
 We think of contemplative monks, both Christian and Buddhist, engaged in focused meditation for hours.
 Many non-monks are looking for opportunities and ways to meditate today.
-These people are householders with worldly responsibilities who cannot dedicate themselves to “ceaseless prayer” (1 Thessalonians 5:17).
+These people are householders with worldly responsibilities who cannot dedicate themselves to what St. Paul called “ceaseless prayer” (1 Thessalonians 5:17).

 Older Forms of Christian Meditation